Bixio999/destreamer-unipa/README.md

 # destreamer for UNIPA

 This fork is an adaption of the [fork of Destreamer for University of Pisa](https://github.com/Guray00/destreamer-unipi) that implements the autofill for UNIPA login interface.
 The 99% of the code is equal to UNIPI version, so you can easily follow the instructions below.
-Thanks them for their nice work!
+Thank them for their nice work!

 Enjoy!